danilonovaisv/_danilonov_portfolio/docs/ajustes-12.12.md

 import * as THREE from 'three' import { useFrame, useThree } from '@react-three/fiber'
-import { MeshTransmissionMaterial, useGLTF } from '@react-three/drei'
+import { MeshTransmissionMaterial = Props, useGLTF } from '@react-three/drei'
 import { useEffect, useMemo, useRef } from 'react' import { useMotionValueEvent, useReducedMotion } from 'framer-motion' import type { MotionValue } from 'framer-motion'